CyberDay1/Applied-Energistics-2-test/.github/CONTRIBUTING.md

     checkout -b my_contribution_branch`.
 Please avoid working
     directly on the `master` branch.
 * Always commit atomic edits so each change set stays reviewable.
+* If a timeout or interruption is imminent, push your current work to a temporary branch (for example, `phase2/wip/pr-49-hud-overlay-runtime`), open a pull request immediately, and list remaining TODOs so the effort stays visible.
 * Configure your local workspace with Stonecutter before making changes.
 For example:

   ```bash